bvgastel/xmas/src/interfaces/readme.md

 ### Redirecting std::out and std::err in threads
 If the plugin starts a thread, it *cannot* redirect standard output for this thread, because the thread uses the standard output of the process.
-Running several plugin will cause weird concurrency errors due to data races when both try to write to the standard output.
-This means, that the plugin should capture errors and error messages using special objects (like the Result class).
+Any redirection should take place from the process main thread.

 ### Redirecting std::out and std::err from processes
 If the plugin starts a new process, then for this process it can safely redirect the